Celtic Park: Redevelopment (1994–2011)

-Safe standing
+Safe standing (2011–present)

 In September 2011, Celtic started a feasibility study into creating a safe standing section in Celtic Park.
 In June 2015, Celtic received safety approval for a proposal to install rail seating.
 A section of 2,975 rail seats was installed in the Lisbon Lions Stand during the 2016 close season.

+Celtic Park holds the third‑highest verified championship win rate.
+Since 1892, it has hosted 134 top‑flight seasons, with 55 league titles secured; a 41.0% success rate.
+While Apollo Projects Stadium in Christchurch, New Zealand (Crusaders in Rugby Union) boasts 57.1% over 14 seasons.
+Whilst Windsor Park in Belfast (Linfield FC in football) stands at 47.1% across 121 seasons.
+Celtic Park remains one of the world’s most consistently successful sporting venues.